 Jack D. Oujo has been involved in the financial, insurance and accounting industries since 1981.
-A Certified Public Accountant, Certified Financial Planner, Personal Financial Specialist and Certified Senior Advisor, Jack currently conducts his practice in Wall, New Jersey.
+A Certified Public Accountant, Certified Financial Planner, Personal Financial Specialist and Certified Senior Advisor, Jack currently conducts his practice in Wall, New Jersey and Fort Lauderdale, Florida.
 For 25 consecutive years, he has earned the Avantax Top Producer Award and has been their #1 advisor in the nation for most of the past decade including 9 consecutive years.

 He has been named to the Financial Times FT400 list as one of the top 400 advisors in the nation.
 In the Asbury Park Press Reader’s Choice Contest, Jack Oujo CPA, Inc. earned the “Best of the Best” award for Accountant/Accounting Firm.
 NJ Monthly Magazine has named him a 5 Star Wealth Manager for the last decade.
 Accounting Today Magazine has named him as a “Top Wealth Magnet” with Assets Under Management of over $500 million.